 A scenic area near Dalhousie is Khajjiar.
 There is a beautiful glade with tall Himalayan cedars along the periphery.
 It has a circumference of five kilometres.
 A lake can be seen in the middle which is fed by brooks running through the glade.
 Horse riding is a favourite activity of visitors to the area.

 Kalatop Animal Sanctuary

 Kalatop is an animal sanctuary, 6 km from Dalhousie.
 There are dense forests of cedars and pine.
-An entry fee has to be paid.
+Visitors must pay an entry fee.
 The area is clean and pollution free.
 Inside there is a 3km stretch which leads to the jungle rest house.
 We covered part of the route on foot.

 Although it is an animal sanctuary, we did not come across any animal.
 The place is free of noise pollution.
 It was refreshing to walk by the forests of pine, oak and cedar trees.